“We are here to learn and to love. Nothing else really matters.” Dr Brian Weiss, Through Time Into Healing, page 167.

 These lines from The Rime of the Ancient Mariner have resonated with me since I heard the poem in 1966: Alone, alone, all, all alone / Alone on a wide wide sea! / And never a saint took pity on / My soul in agony.
 Like the mariner in the Samuel Taylor Coleridge poem, I feel compelled to tell you my story – for a range of reasons painful to relate.

 Here is a brief version of my previous life: It was about 1770 and I was a British naval officer aged in my late 20s.
 I was in love with a young woman.
 She was pretty, slim and blonde with blue eyes, and she loved me dearly.
 We planned to marry.
-I did not know at the time she was my soulmate.
 When I received my orders I knew I might not survive.
 Perhaps I had some intuition of what might happen.
 I lied to her in an attempt to help her accept my departure, and told her I did not love her.
 She was devastated.
 I was trying to be kind and instead I damned myself.
 Every day on that island, for all those many years I was alone and dying slowly, I regretted my cruelty and stupidity.
 I died alone, my body wasting away over many years.
-She was my soulmate and I hurt her, and I still regret what I did, even if done with the best of intentions.
+She was my love and I hurt her, and I still regret what I did, even if done with the best of intentions.
 Now I must live with my choices in this life, because I met her in this life, and she did to me what I did to her in a previous life.
 Such is karma: Something done in an earlier life that affects us in our current life.
 It still hurts.